-Fine Homebuilding, MAY 2020 NO. 290 These specialized products make every phase of deck building easier and more efficient BY ANDY ENGEL built my first deck in 1986 working out of the back of a Jeep Cherokee.
-The closest thing to a specialty tool I needed was a ratchet with a 3/4-in. socket to tighten the lags holding the ledger in place.
-Fast forward to 2020, and it seems the average deck contractor needs a 3/4-ton pickup to haul a trailer full of tools to even the smallest job.
+A JETS BUILDING BUILD These pro-recommended products make every phase of deck building easier and more efficient BY ANDY ENGEL built my first deck in 1986 working out of the back of a Jeep Cherokee.
+The closest thing to a specialty tool I needed was a ratchet with a 3⁄4-in. socket to tighten the lags holding the ledger in place.
+Fast forward to 2020, and it seems the average deck contractor needs a 3⁄4-ton pickup to haul a trailer full of tools to even the smallest job.
 In fairness, decks have become an order of magnitude more complicated since the Reagan administration.
 Back then, we screwed nothing together, and maybe we used joist hangers, and no matter which of the three decking materials we used (PT, cedar, or redwood), it got nailed down.
 Still, it seems like there are more tool options out there today than are strictly needed.
 In an effort to sort out what's really useful, I talked to a bunch of deck contractors to learn what they haul to the job every day.
-Andy Engel is a former Fine Homebuilding editor and a current lead carpenter for HVP Corp. in Kent, Conn.
-PULL DECK BOARDS These days, a lot of deck jobs are deck replacements.
+Andy Engel is a remodeler and a former Fine Homebuilding editor.

+PULL DECK BOARDS

+These days, a lot of deck projects are deck replacements.
 If the old framing is headed for the trash, most builders cut the decking between the joists with a circular saw and lever out the joists and decking at once.

 But if the existing framing is staying, the trick is to tear off the decking as efficiently as possible.

 Joe Rogers of Advanced Carpentry & Remodeling in St. Louis, Mo., loves the Duckbill Deck Wrecker.

 Several contractors mentioned Nestorbars.
 Both tools work on the same principle: Two prongs slip under the decking, one on each side of the joist.

-With the joist acting as the fulcrum, a long handle provides enough leverage to rip up even screweddown decking.
-Nestorbars 32-in. utility wrecking bar with 8-in. rocker claws \$185
+With the joist acting

+as the fulcrum, a long

+handle provides

+enough leverage to

+rip up even screweddown decking.